monomosc/GPGPU_Shatter/README.md

 DispatchCheck(0x0000000000000000) causes undefined behaviour (to be fixed)

 Compute()
-This currently can only be called safely if exactly MAX_QUEUE_SIZE calls to DispatchCheck(INT64 a) have been made (to be fixed)
+This currently can only be called safely if exactly WORK IN PROGRESS something with 2^n calls to dispatch calls to DispatchCheck(INT64 a) have been made (to be fixed)
 As a temporary Workaround, pass sets that definitely are Not Shattered.
 Note that calling Compute() while Computation is already in progress will cause Undefined Behaviour or crashes.
 Before calling Compute() again always call result() in order to wait for calculation to finish.